mipimipi/smsync/README.md

                   |- ...
                   |- folder.png

-to such a slave folder structure:
+to such a target folder structure:

-    /home/musiclover/Music/SLAVE
+    /home/musiclover/Music/TARGET
       |- ...
       |- Rock
           |- ...